elenavrm/hp-final/README.md

 This project is built using:

-Technologies Used 🛠️

-This project is built using:

 - **React**: Utilizing the power and flexibility of React to create a dynamic and interactive user experience.
 - **React Router**: Implemented React Router for managing navigation and enabling a multi-page user experience within a single-page application.
 - **React Hooks**: Leveraging a variety of React hooks to manage state, effects, and more, ensuring smooth functionality.